 South Haven is a tiny city located in the state of Minnesota.
 With a population of 183 people and two associated neighborhoods, South Haven is the 501st largest community in Minnesota.
-Much of the housing stock in South Haven was built prior to World War II, making it one of the older and more historic cities in the country.
+South Haven has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 South Haven real estate is some of the most expensive in Minnesota, although South Haven house values don't compare to the most expensive real estate in the U.S.